ashutoshmjain/gita/src/thought.md

 ---

 The language (syntax and symbols), the tools to scribe (palm leaves, reed pens and ink), and the scope of `Mahabharata` augmented each other - a three-way complementarity that benefited and built on each other.
 Thousands of years later, opportunity arose again , Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
 But he fell short on inventing his own language!
 Tom Sawyer was written in English - a masterpiece of American literature and the best-selling of Twain's works nevertheless.
+Maybe Twain's  English is his unique lexicon - mixed with insights of travel and wit !

 There are many other examples where artifacts shine because of dualities they resolve, but it is hard to find a three-way manifestation that created its own universe - a new abstracted layer.
 I looked at many path-breaking discoveries, but nothing really qualified except for one in our recent past.
 In nutshell, the phenomenon repeated only once since `Mahabharata`, though in a vastly different context.
 This time to introduce humanity with digital word.
 Need I say it too changed the world :